MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/README.md

 ​		When a new user join into a room the server could sent it the last messages received in this room.

-​		When an user reconnect to the backend, after a disconnected period, the server send to it the last messages received from other useres (see next section: fault-tolerance).
+​		When an user reconnect to the backend, after a disconnected period, the server send to it the last messages received from other users (see next section: fault-tolerance).

+The files sent to the server are stored in a Persistent Volume, in order to be available for all the nodes.

+There are currently two types of storage available with Kubernetes: Volumes and Persistent Volumes.
+A Kubernetes volume exists only while the containing pod exists.
+Once the pod is deleted, the associated volume is also deleted.
+On the other hand, Kubernetes persistent volumes remain available outside of the pod lifecycle – this means that the volume will remain even after the pod is deleted.
+It is available to claim by another pod if required, and the data is retained.

+So we use Kubernetes persistent volumes because the data needs to be retained regardless of the pod lifecycle.